hobbenis/ShopTools/README.md

 The aim is to provide reporting and interfaces not available or not detailed enough on the platform's site.

 Of course, I am not affiliated with any platform referenced in this project.
-Any use of a platform name is merely to label the API the class/method/etc to be accessed.
+Any use of a platform name in code is merely to label the API to be accessed.